Time Must Have a Stop

 Time Must Have a Stop is a novel by Aldous Huxley, first published in 1944 by Chatto & Windus.
 It follows the story of Sebastian Barnack, a young poet who holidays with his hedonistic uncle in Florence.
 Many of the philosophical themes discussed in the novel are explored further in Huxley's 1945 work The Perennial Philosophy.

 Title

 Time Must Have a Stop's title derives from Hotspur's death speech in Shakespeare's Henry IV, Part 1 Act V, Scene 4:

-'But thought's the slave of life, and life time's fool;